Ralli Museum guide starts with hours, directions, entrance fee and then we are going to tour both museums. Let’s begin!

 The museum was conceived, taking into account the light and weather conditions of the country.
 Natural light comes from large windows opening onto the courtyards.
 The upper level has one large sculpture square overlooking the sea, and through the arches, one can appreciate the arches of the Roman aqueduct on the horizon.
 The square features sculptures in bronze, marble, and acrylic by famous European artists such as Dali and Rodin, as well as Latin-American sculptors.

-Ralli museums are famous for their Dali exhibits, and they can be found in Rally 1 building.
+Ralli museums are famous for their Dali exhibits, found in the Rally 1 building.
 What I did not expect to see was an archeological wing.

-The archeological wing is not significant, but quite lovely.
-Here is a diagram of how ancient Caesarea probably looked like.
+The archeological wing is not significant but quite lovely.
+Here is a diagram of how ancient Caesarea probably looked.

 Besides the archeological wing, there are several other exhibitions, including paintings on the first floor.